DallanQ/race_for_the_galaxy/Manual.md

 > A circle with a black and red border and a white center and a hand holding a card with 1 inside.

-Draw 1 card after placing a world (a circle with a black border and white center and a circle wit a red border and a white center).
+Draw 1 card after placing a world (a circle with a black border and white center and a circle with a red border).

 ### $: TRADE (page 10)